2018 Subaru WRX STI Type RA revealed with more power, less weight

 2018 Subaru WRX STI Type RAEnlarge Photo

-Some readers will recall that Subaru offered a WRX STI tS Type RA in 2013 based on the previous-generation WRX STI.
+Some readers will recall that Subaru offered a WRX STI tS Type RA in Japan in 2013 based on the previous-generation WRX STI.
 It marked the final evolution of the previous-generation WRX line as the redesigned model was introduced the following year.

 Subaru has already introduced a new Impreza, so don’t be surprised if the 2018 WRX STI Type RA ends up being the final evolution of the current WRX line.